FREE Plant-Based Protein Course with 40+ Recipes

-Everything you wanted to know about vegan protein.
-How do vegans get protein?
+If you have considered going vegan, you might have found yourself asking these questions: How do vegans get protein?
 How does vegan protein compare to animal-based protein?
 How much protein do vegans and vegetarians need?
-The best protein sources for vegans, protein for weight loss, and more.
-If you are vegetarian or vegan and concerned about protein, this primer is for you.
+Well, this guide for vegan protein sources is for you!
+You will learn all about the best protein sources for vegans, protein for weight loss, and more.

 So, what exactly is this magical macronutrient?
 Let’s start off with a quick reminder of what protein does in the body (and what it doesn’t do).

-I start there because I want to ensure that you are probably getting enough
+I start there because I want to assure you that you are probably getting enough

 protein amino acids.
 Even though many weight loss books/diets will promote more, more, more- added vegetarian or vegan protein sources alone aren’t going to change your body composition.